p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 Which is better?
 IMHO it depends:
 - if there are no side effects involved, just pure logic like in the example above, then it is a matter of personal taste,
-- if there are side effects involved, I would compose code into a pipeline as this allow to propagate exceptions nicely:
+- if there are side effects involved, I would compose code into a pipeline as this allows for propagating exceptions nicely:

 ```
 public Either<Throwable, Boolean> filter3(String label) {